Phongthecoder/mongo-consistency/report/report.md

 # AI usage

-- **Configuration 2:** OpenAI Codex assisted with implementing the Configuration 2 harness, running it, checking the evidence and writing documentation, as recorded in `config2/config2_plan.md`.
+- **Configuration 2:** OpenAI Codex assisted with:
+  - implementing the Configuration 2 harness;
+  - run and audit the Configuration 2 experiments.
 - **Configuration 1 and this report:** Claude Code (Anthropic) was used to:
   - port Configuration 1 onto the shared harness;
   - write the Configuration 1 predictions before the formal runs;